Skip to content

 The Comparable Sales Alternative

-For more accurate valuation, look up recent sales of similar properties within 0.5-1 mile of the subject property.
+For more accurate valuation, Reviewing recent sales of similar properties within 0.5-1 mile of the subject property.
 Three to five comparable sales in the last 6-12 months provide reasonable estimate.
 Adjust for square footage, bedrooms, condition, and specific features.
 Online valuation tools (Zillow Zestimate, Redfin Estimate) use this method with varying accuracy — typically within 3-5% of actual sale price but sometimes substantially off.
 Professional appraisal combines comparable sales with additional rigor for transaction-grade precision.

 When Appreciation-Based Estimates Diverge from Reality